niyolu/DBMS/3-Transactions/chat-questions.md

 You will be confrontet with four differen problems, whe not using any concurrency control

         [Lost update]
-        -> Another Transaction overwrites updated rows of data shortly after committment
+        -> A transaction is overwritten by another user's interaction after the first commit, the overwriting transaction doesn't notice

         [Uncommitted read/"dirty read"]
-        -> This happens when a transaction reads data that has not been committed
+        -> A transaction reads data that has not been committed

         [Non-repeatable read]
-        -> This happens when a transaction reads the same row of data twice, but gets different values
+        -> A transaction reads data twice with another transaction modifying it leading to different results on the same data

         [Phantom read]
-        -> This happens when a transaction inserts data with the same search properties.
-        In a second search statement you would get additional data
+        -> When a transaction searches while another inserts data with the same search properties a subsequent search will get additional data

 ## Give an example for lost update, uncommitted read/dirty read, non-repeatable read, phantom read